denispaul2406/omniflow-abfrl/kiosk-app/README.md

 ## 🎯 Overview

-The ABFRL In-Store Kiosk App is a Next.js-based application designed for large touchscreen displays in physical retail stores.
+OmniFlow Kiosk App is a Next.js-based application designed for large touchscreen displays in physical retail stores.
 It enables customers to seamlessly continue their shopping journey from mobile to in-store, find products, handle out-of-stock scenarios, and complete purchases with integrated payment processing.

 ### Business Value